ivanfonin/rinzai-child/README.md

 # Rinzai Child Theme

-Child theme for Rinzai WordPress theme, that you can find here <https://wordpress.org/themes/rinzai/>.
+Child theme of Rinzai WordPress theme, that you can find here <https://wordpress.org/themes/rinzai/>.